 "The students are a really nice group to work with and it's quite a small course, so you get to know each other really well.

 "I like learning about how you can help people fix problems with their speech and language.
 It's nice to help people who feel like they don't have a chance to get back to normality - to show them that there's hope and they can develop language skills again."Natasha Wetton / BSc Speech and Language Therapy

-Our three-year BSc Speech and Language Therapy course will prepare you for a career as a speech and language therapist who treats, supports and cares for those with communication, eating, drinking or swallowing problems.
+Our three-year BSc Speech and Language Therapy course will prepare you for a career as a speech and language therapist who treats, supports and cares for those with speech, language, communication, eating, drinking or swallowing disorders.

 You will develop the core theoretical knowledge and specialist clinical skills required by the speech and language therapy profession while learning the academic study skills you need to earn a higher education qualification.

 Our course places particular emphasis on scientific thinking, preparing you to incorporate clinical enquiry into your chosen career path.
 You will gain practical, hands-on experience through block placements in each of the three years of study.

 Depending on your performance in Years 1 to 3, you will have the opportunity to extend your studies by a year to undertake an integrated master's .

 Gain practical experience and team-working skills through three block placements totalling 16 weeks of hands-on work, which we organise for you.

 - Year 2 - 6 weeks